 At Apple’s 2014 annual shareholders’ meeting, for example, a representative of the National Center for Public Policy Research, a conservative shareholder activist group, demanded that the company abandon any social responsibility efforts that entailed a penalty to the company’s bottom line.
 In response, a visibly angry Apple CEO Tim Cook responded, “When we work on making our devices accessible by the blind, I don’t consider the bloody ROI.”
 He added that the company also made substantial investments in environmental issues, worker safety, and other areas beyond what could be justified on narrow profitability grounds.
-“We want to leave the world better than we found it,” he said (Denning 7 March, 2014).
+“We want to leave the world better than we found it,” he said (Denning 2014).
 Apple, of course, has long been the most profitable corporation on the planet.

 This sort of CEO commitment is likely to catch on among other executives of the company, whether out of pure or mixed motives.
 And it is likely, of course, to prove important in the recruitment of personnel.
-In True North, Bill George, former CEO of Medtronic, and his co-author Peter Sims trace the personal histories of more than a hundred CEOs of successful companies (George and Sims 2007).
-They argue persuasively that much of the success of these companies to their ability to communicate a commitment to broader goals than profit maximization.
+In True North, Bill George, former CEO of Medtronic, and his co-author Peter Sims, trace the personal histories of more than a hundred CEOs of successful companies (George and Sims 2007).
+They argue persuasively that much of the success of these companies is down to their ability to communicate a commitment to broader goals than profit maximization.
 People with these values often have the capacity to identify and recruit immediate subordinates who share those values, who in turn can recruit like-minded people to work under them, and so on.
 The corporate conduct that emerges under such leadership is likely to be valued by both customers and employees in ways that reinforce a company’s reputation.
 And since companies with better reputations can hire on more favorable terms and sell at higher margins, the idea that some companies could remain competitive despite serving the broader goals on our list is hardly far-fetched.

 However inconclusive they are, this must bring our reflections to a close.
 It is of the first importance that we should be able to identify a discipline under which corporations can be brought to abide by our civic norms.
 The iron hand of the law, operating on its own, is unlikely to be able to impose such a discipline successfully, for the familiar reason that it casts the corporation relative to the state in the role of hare versus hound, thereby encouraging corporate evasion.
 And the invisible hand of the market is unlikely to be able to get corporations to abide by any civic norms other than those related to product quality and cost.
-We have sketched the considerations in this paper out of a hope, however faint, that the intangible hand of esteem may prove better suited to the task.
+We have sketched the considerations in this essay out of a hope, however faint, that the intangible hand of esteem may prove better suited to the task.
 We do not suppose that they establish any firm conclusion and offer them only as a starting point for further discussion.

 <***>